patriciagrau/Quest/README.md

 - Request temporary access to the demo server here: https://cors-anywhere.herokuapp.com/corsdemo
 - go to https://patriciagrau.github.io/quest

 PS: this game requires a Heroku app to work!
-Be sure to go to https://dsquest.herokuapp.com/ to wake it up!
+Be sure to go to https://dsquest.herokuapp.com/ to wake it up if it's asleep!